Host Hugo with Caddy: Complete Setup Guide

 Here are a few of the most popular Hugo themes:

-- PaperMod: A clean modern theme with focus on readability.
+• PaperMod: A clean, modern theme with a focus on readability.

-- Hugo Future Imperfect: A minimalist theme with customize options.
+• Hugo Future Imperfect: A minimalist theme with customized options.

 2. How to Install Themes in Hugo